docs

 FRONTEND_BASE_URL=https://app.acme.com

-1. Configure your reverse proxy / ingress to route:
+1. Configure your reverse proxy to route:

 VaultKit images remain unchanged.